cainmagi/Dockerfiles/manual-xubuntu/xvnc.md

 xvnc-launch
 ```

 This command will fork two processes in the current process.
 One is the `XTigervnc` desktop, and the other one is the noVNC.
-There will be a lot of logs popped up to the current terminal.
+There will be a lot of logs popping up to the current terminal.
 If users want to terminate the desktop and noVNC, just hitting <kbd>Ctrl</kbd>+<kbd>C</kbd> is enough.
 There will be no need for calling  `tigervncserver -kill :1` in this case.

 ### Potential problem

-Since the desktop and noVNC is forked in the sub-processes.
+Since the desktop and noVNC are forked in the sub-processes.
 It is possible that the desktop is not terminated after hitting <kbd>Ctrl</kbd>+<kbd>C</kbd>.
 In this case, users can only check the PID of the desktop by `ps -aux`, and use the `kill -9 <PID>` to terminate the desktop.

 However, it may be OK if users save the image without successfully killing the desktop.
 Because the launching script of `xvnc-launch` seems to be not influenced by this problem.
 This behavior is not like `tigervncserver`.